Cathy's Gluten Free

 Separate your eggs carefully.
 If you get even a speck of egg yolk in with your egg whites, they won't beat up to the fluffy volume required for this recipe.

 Separate each egg white into a small dish or cup before adding it to the large bowl where you'll beat them.
 This way, if you get any yolk mixed in, you won't be wasting a lot of eggs.
-Just put the messed up one away for another use, and start again with another egg and a clean cup.
+Just put the messed-up one away for another use, and start again with another egg and a clean cup.
 Crack the side of your egg against a sharpish edge such as the corner of your countertop or sink.
 I wouldn't recommend using the side of your mixing bowl, in case any bits of shell fall in.

 What to Do with Egg Yolks

 You'll have six egg yolks leftover after making this recipe.
 You can use three of them to make Hollandaise Sauce.
 You can replace one egg with two yolks in a Sweet Potato Frittata.
 Or, just add them, for that matter!
-You'd don't have to be extremely precise with frittata or scrambled eggs.
+You don't have to be extremely precise with frittata or scrambled eggs.

 Grain Free, Dairy Free, Nut Free Loaf in Pan